Air engagements of the Gulf War: 30 January 1991

 Two MiG-25s engaged four F-15C in Samurra Air Battle.
 Capt.
 Qassim Ar Sammarai piloting one MiG-25 fired an R-40 missile which according to the USAF damaged the left engine of an F-15C.
-According to IQAF this aircraft crashed in Saudi Arabia after Bedouin smugglers reportedly found the wreckage near the site where Iraqi radars lost the track of the damaged F-15C, but the USAF debunks these claims.
+According to IQAF the two aircraft were shot down and crashed in Saudi Arabia, after Bedouin smugglers reportedly found the wreckage near the site where Iraqi radars lost the track of them.

 2 February 1991

 USAF F-15C vs. IQAF IL-76

 On 2 February, Capt.
 Greg Masters led a group of F-15s patrolling between Kirkuk and the Iranian border, ahead of an F-16 strike package.
 One of Masters' wingmen detected an aircraft flying at 4,000 ft., and the F-15s gave chase.
 Masters launched an AIM-7 from a few miles behind the aircraft.
-Due to cloud cover, neither he nor his wingmen observed any explosion, but the contact disappeared from radar.
+Due to cloud cover, neither he or his wingmen observed any explosion, but the contact disappeared from radar.
 This account was obtained from a diary entry by Masters.
 At the time he wrote the entry, the kill was unconfirmed.
 Other sources credit Masters with having shot down an Iraqi Il-76.